bredlej/TleilaxRL/README.md

 ```
 The program uses Lua scripts for generation of the stars, user input etc. which are in the ./lua/ folder.

-Please contact me if there are any issues or you need help to getting it to run.
+Please contact me if there are any issues or you need help with getting it to run.

 ## Author